Snowflake on AWS: How to Deploy in 2025 [Practical Guide]

 - Summary

-Deploying Snowflake on AWS #
+Is Snowflake available on AWS? #

 You can deploy Snowflake by using on-demand resources or signing up for longer-term contracts to get discounts.
 You also need to consider the features you need for your business use cases.
 Based on that, you can decide on a Snowflake Edition.
-Here’s what the Snowflake pricing page looks like for the AWS US East (Northern Virginia) region:
+Here’s what the Snowflake pricing page looks like for the AWS US East (Northern Virginia) region.

-When deciding on the region, you need to consider the data residency, security, compliance, and usage requirements, too.
 Although most mature features are available across cloud platforms and regions, you might need help finding some newly released features in all the cloud regions.
 Another major thing to consider is that the cost of data movement, compute power, etc., differs significantly across regions.

 Staging data in Amazon S3 #

-If your data is located in AWS S3 buckets, you can create an external stage in S3 to load your data into Snowflake.
+As mentioned earlier, if your data is located in AWS S3 buckets, you can create an external stage in S3 to load your data into Snowflake.
 To do that, you’ll first need to create a storage integration, which essentially acts as a credentials

-file when you link Snowflake and S3 to create a stage.
 You can create a storage integration to enable external stages in S3 using the following SQL statement:

 CREATE STORAGE INTEGRATION <storage_integration_name>